crxyne/mi-lang/README.md

 ## NOTE
 I am currently working on bytecode execution, so at this state, mi is unusable.
 Be patient.

 While this language may be interpreted in java (which is generally a horrible idea), the purpose of this language is not to be fast.
 However, whenever possible, the code will be optimized to allow for a faster execution.
-As a sidenote, this compiles to bytecode, meaning anyone could, in theory, write an interpreter for it in another language for faster execution.
+As a sidenote, this compiles to bytecode, meaning anyone could, in theory, write an interpreter for it in another language to get a better performance.

 ### helloworld
 ```